glamdatasci/website/content/code-of-conduct.md

 ### Reporting Issues

-If you experience or witness unacceptable behaviour, or have any other concerns, please report it by contacting the organisers, or one of the individuals listed below.
+If you experience or witness unacceptable behaviour, or have any other concerns, please report it by contacting [team@glamdatasci.network][], or one of the individuals listed below.
-_**TODO:** Set up shared organisers email address_

 To report an issue involving one of the organisers, please email a different organiser individually: